RohaanJohn/RohaanJohn/README.md

 # ⭐ Featured Projects:

-## - ChadBot
-ChadBot is a discord bot which is maintly built as a way to interact with APIs from discord.
-Currently it uses zenquote api to send a quote and api-ninjas api to send a fact to a channel every 1 hour.

-The command to send a random quote is -inspire and -help shows the other commands of the bot.

-The link to add the bot to your server: https://discord.com/api/oauth2/authorize?client_id=880705578043838464&permissions=227344&scope=bot
 ## - PurifyNatureAPI
 Using Django, specifically Django REST Framework, I made an API which determines whether an uploaded picture is Clean or Trash.
 The API can be used in other apps which need trash detection for their operation.